ditisek/geotech/README.md

 # geotech
-Data import, conversion and saving modules for Geotech data from airborne data acquisition sytem
+Data import, conversion and saving modules for Geotech data from airborne data acquisition system